JerryBLi/jerrybli.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p>Hi there!
+Hi there!
 My name is Jerry and I'm currently a master's student at Stony Brook University in the 5 year Bachelors/Masters program for Computer Engineering.
 I love learning new things and improving old ones.
-While I'm not writing code or tinkering with electronics, I like to cook and work out. </p>
+While I'm not writing code or tinkering with electronics, I like to cook and work out.

+I strive to write clean and functional code.
 I've developed software solutions in many languages including:
 * Java
 * C
 * C++
 * C#
 * LabVIEW
+* and others

 Check out my blog about food and random thoughts [here](https://www.boruli.com/blog/).